Ambrosia (band): Later years

 After Ambrosia, David Pack pursued a solo career and produced or worked with many top artists.
 Pack's 1985 solo album, Anywhere You Go, included the song "Prove Me Wrong", which also appeared on the soundtrack of the 1985 film White Nights.
 Joe Puerta became a founding member of Bruce Hornsby and the Range.

-In 1989, Ambrosia reunited with all four original members and began playing live shows again, mostly on the West Coast.
-They expanded their touring ranks once again with Tollak Ollestad (vocals, keyboards, harmonica) and Shem von Schroeck (vocals, percussion, bass, guitar).
+In 1989 Ambrosia reunited with all four original members and began playing live shows again, mostly on the West Coast.
+They expanded their touring ranks once again with Tollak Ollestad (vocals, keyboards, harmonica) and Shem von Schroeck (vocals, keyboards, percussion, bass, guitar).

-In 1995, the band expanded their annual touring schedule.
+In 1995 the band expanded their annual touring schedule.
 Pack had a conflict and guitarist John DeFaria filled in for him.
-Bernie Chiaravalle likewise stepped-in in the summer of 1997 and Mike Keneally did the honors in 1998 and 2000 for the concerts Pack was unable to play.
+Bernie Chiaravalle likewise stepped in during the summer of 1997 and Mike Keneally did the honors in 1998 and 2000 for the concerts Pack was unable to play.
 Brian Stiemke subbed for an ill Burleigh Drummond for a few shows in 1997.

-In May 1997, Warner Bros. released Ambrosia's greatest hits CD Anthology, which contained tracks from all five albums plus three new tracks.
+In May 1997 Warner Bros. released Ambrosia's greatest hits CD Anthology, which contained tracks from all five albums plus three new tracks.
 In addition to Anthology, the entire Ambrosia catalog was remastered and released on CD.

 The band launched a 30th anniversary tour in 2000.
-Early the following year, it was announced that Pack had permanently left the band and he was replaced by Doug Jackson, who had filled in for him for some shows the previous year.
+And early the following year, it was announced that Pack had permanently left the band and he was replaced by Doug Jackson, who had filled in for him for some shows the previous year.
 Pack's final show with the band was on November 4, 2000, in Chandler, Arizona.
 Jackson was in place on guitar for their 2001 shows, except for one gig at Stone Mountain Park in Georgia on August 25 where Steve Farris (from Mr. Mister) subbed for him.

-Ricky Cosentino filled in for Shem for some concerts in 1998, 1999, 2000, and 2003.
+Ricky Cosentino filled in for Shem for some concerts in 1998, 1999, 2000 and 2003.
 Shem then left in 2003 to join Kenny Loggins' band.
 Robert Berry (vocals, guitars), formerly of 3 and GTR, joined temporarily in 2004–2005, and singer/guitarist Ken Stacey became a member in 2005.
 Shem then returned and he and Stacey alternated with the group for a while.

 Tollak Ollestad left in late 2004 to concentrate on a solo career and relocate to the Netherlands where he has had success.
 David C. Lewis then returned, after having substituted for Ollestad on some 1999 and 2003 gigs.
 Ollestad remained on call to sub for various band members and came back to play with Ambrosia's spring 2009 tour in place of Lewis and Shem.

-Later in 2009, Rick Cowling (formerly with Kenny Loggins) came in on vocals, guitar, and keyboards, though Ollestad still appeared with the band from time to time, most recently in 2010 when Doug Jackson was out playing guitar for Gary Wright, and again while Cowling moved over to lead guitar until Jackson's return later in the year.
+Later in 2009, Rick Cowling (formerly with Kenny Loggins) came in on vocals, guitar and keyboards, though Ollestad still appeared with the band from time to time, most recently in 2010 when Doug Jackson was out playing guitar for Gary Wright, and again while Cowling moved over to lead guitar until Jackson's return later in the year.